PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 12:05:14
+Last updated: 2024-04-08 12:05:49
-Random Quote: I'm only nine years oldMost evil doesn't start till puberty. - Sheldon
+Random Quote: The only difference between us is, when I made bad decisions in life, I didn't get caught. - Susan Fischer